Governance & Security

 The Edinburgh International Data Facility (EIDF) has different security levels depending on the needs of individual data projects.

 At one end of the scale EIDF supports fully open data, at the other it includes independently-governed access to the Scottish National Safe Haven and Scottish Medical Imaging service.

-All services provided by EPCC, which operates EIDF, are externally audited and certified under the ISO 27001 information security standard, and the National Safe Haven has been independently approved for government ‘OFFICIAL-sensitive’ data – patient data, census records, work and pensions data etc.
+All services provided by EPCC, which operates EIDF, are externally audited and certified under the ISO 27001 information security standard.
+The National Safe Haven is also accredited under the Digital Economy Act by the UK Statistics Authority as a safe data processing environment for sensitive data.

 Everyday access and use

 Use of EIDF is managed in the same way as use of other services and systems at EPCC, all of which are covered by EPCC’s ISO 9001 accreditation for service quality.
 All users are associated with one or more projects.
 Projects are approved in various ways but are championed by a Principal Investigator (PI), who authorises all new users on their projects and is accountable for the project team’s “good behaviour”.
 PIs often delegate responsibility for day-to-day tasks such as adding users or managing resources to a Project Manager.